Russia opens new criminal probe against Alexei Navalny | DW | 29.12.2020

 The Kremlin critic has been accused of fraud by Russian investigators.
-He is alleged to have spent money he raised for his organizations on personal needs.
+Navalny is alleged to have spent money he raised for his organizations on personal needs.

 Russian state investigators opened a new criminal case against Kremlin critic Alexei Navalny on Tuesday, accusing him of "fraud."